Lafolie/ent/README.md

 Default: `love.filesystem.getIdentity()`

 Sets the log file title.
-A timestamp will be appended to the title.
 Avoid using characters that are illegal on some filesystems (such as NTFS).

 ---